Legal Requirements Marrying in Australia

 - Any documents in a foreign language must be translated into English and a Translation Certificate supplied.

 Both persons intending to marry must be the age of 18.
-If one party is between the age of 16 and 18 years old you are required to obtain the following:
+If one party is between the age of 16 and 18 years old you will need to obtain the following:

-- If you will not be in NSW until a few days before the Ceremony, we can still get on with the lodgment of the NOIM.
+- If you will not be in NSW until a few days before the ceremony, we can still very easily get on with the lodgement of the NOIM.

 Witnesses for the Wedding Ceremony

-You are required to have two witnesses who are both over the age of 18 present to sign the Marriage Register and Certificates.
+You will need to have two witnesses who are both over the age of 18 present to sign the Marriage Register and Certificates.

 Firstly, you need to meet with me to fill out the Notice of Intended Marriage Form.

-Secondly, you will need to approach a prescribed authority for approval (your Local Court or Registry Officials) They are the only ones that can shorten the required period if they are satisfied that the circumstances prescribed in the regulations are met: These circumstances are:
+Secondly, you will need to approach a prescribed authority for approval (your Local Court or Registry Officials) So they are the only ones that can shorten the required period if they are satisfied that the circumstances prescribed in the regulations are met: These circumstances are: